 TEACHER TOOLKIT

-Entergy Solutions and NTC invite you to use these e-learning resources to teach your students about the importance of energy efficiency.
-The digital materials below are designed to get your students excited about understanding this important subject.
+Entergy Solutions and NTC invite you to utilize these e-learning resources to teach your students about the importance of STEM while exploring their career pathway opportunities.
+The digital materials below are designed to excite your students about understanding this vital subject.

 Want to know the best way to use the related games, handbooks and other lessons to educate your class?
-Watch this short video and learn how to add Energy Game Changers to your curriculum!
+Watch this short video and learn how to add Connect2Next: Pathway to the Future to your curriculum!

 PROGRAM OVERVIEW

-Our live in-school theatrical programs are a great way to educate students about a wide variety of important topics.
-Theatre has the ability to capture imaginations and educate at the same time!
-This 35-minute performance features two talented actors engaging the audience with interactive activities and humorous sketches that keep the students and staff laughing and learning.
+Our live in-school theatrical programs are an excellent way to teach students about a variety of important topics.
+Theatre has the power to spark imaginations and educate simultaneously!
+This 35-minute performance features two talented actors engaging the audience with interactive activities and humorous sketches that keep students and staff both laughing and learning.

-The Energy Game Changers teaches viewers about the following educational points:
+The Connect2Next: Pathway to the Future teaches viewers about the following educational points:

 Educational Standards

 We know your class time is extremely valuable.
 That’s why we ensure that all of our digital e-learning materials are aligned with state and national educational standards.
-It’s important that the Energy Game Changers program adds to your existing curriculum and keeps students on track with their ongoing learning.
+It’s important that the Connect2Next: Pathway to the Future program adds to your existing curriculum and keeps students on track with their ongoing learning.

 See below for details about how each digital activity aligns with educational standards and corresponds with your state’s curricula.